Slab Leaks & Mold

 - Wet or stained baseboards

-- “Hot spots” on the floor of your building
+- “Hot spots” on the floor (from hot water leaks)

 - An unexplained loss of water pressure